johnrock16/check-rule-mate/README.md

 - **Modifiers:** Extend rules for specific use cases (e.g., age validation in a date rule).
 - **Dynamic Parameters:** Use $variable to access field data within rules.
 - **Modular Rules and Validators:** Create multiple files for rules and helpers, organizing them by context or form.
+- **Async Validations:** You could create async functions to validate some data.
+Do You need to use a fetch or wait a promise to be resolved?
+No problems.

 ## Table of Contents